tutulino/Megaminer/readme.md

 You can see .ps1 files, are source code, miners are downloaded from github, can see address on miners folder files (except no github available, included)

-Due to technical issues, two miners are included (claymore and ccminer-djm), is possible antivirus detect this miners as "suspect", you can delete this miners if you want and use yours, no more .exe inside.
+Due to technical issues claymore is included, is possible antivirus detect this miner as "suspect", you can delete this miner if you want and use yours, no more .exe inside.